STEAMLab

 Recommended Junior Grade (7-10 years old)

-What does the square frame represent?
+What does a square frame represent?

-Is it a picture frame?
-An architectural space?
-Or perhaps a unique kind of musical score?
+Is it a picture frame, an architectural space, or perhaps a unique kind of musical score?

 How does Korean artist Suki use the square frame in her creative process?